-Awareness through Plantation: Tree plantation activities raise environmental awareness among students and contribute to the overall greenery of the campus.
+Awareness through Plantation: Tree plantation activities have played a dual role by raising environmental awareness among students and contributing to the overall greenery of the campus.
+This afforestation effort has the potential to improve air quality and biodiversity.

-Reduced Air Pollution: Encouraging students to use bicycles as an alternative to motor vehicles within the campus.
+Reduced Air Pollution: Encouraging students to use bicycles as an alternative to motor vehicles has not only reduced traffic within the campus but has also contributed to a decrease in air pollution.
+This is a tangible step towards a healthier and more sustainable campus.

 Effective Waste Management: The segregation of non-degradable and degradable wastes into separate bins has streamlined waste management processes.
+This separation ensures that waste can be more efficiently disposed of and recycled, reducing the environmental burden associated with improper waste disposal.

 Green Power Generation: The use of solar panels for green power generation has not only reduced the college's reliance on conventional electricity but also contributed to a reduction in carbon emissions.
+This showcases the college's commitment to clean energy solutions.